MicrosoftDocs/appcenter-docs/docs/sdk/distribute/xamarin.md

 > [!NOTE]
 > This method must be called before the `AppCenter.Start` method call.

-Then you can use the `checkForUpdate` API which is described in the following section.
+Then you can use the `CheckForUpdate` API which is described in the following section.

 ## Manually Check for Update